aritraroy/UltimateAndroidReference/README.md

 * [Matisse](https://github.com/zhihu/Matisse) - A well-designed local image and video selector for Android
 * [PhotoView](https://github.com/chrisbanes/PhotoView) - Implementation of ImageView for Android that supports zooming, by various touch gestures
 * [Subsampling Scale ImageView](https://github.com/davemorrissey/subsampling-scale-image-view) - Highly configurable, easily extendable view with pan and zoom gestures for displaying huge images without loss of detail.
 Perfect for photo galleries, maps, building plans etc.
-* [ShimmerLayout](https://github.com/team-supercharge/ShimmerLayout)- Memory efficient shimmering effect for Android applications by Supercharge.
+* [ShimmerLayout](https://github.com/team-supercharge/ShimmerLayout) - Memory efficient shimmering effect for Android applications by Supercharge
 * [TapTargetView](https://github.com/KeepSafe/TapTargetView) - An implementation of tap targets from the Material Design guidelines for feature discovery
 * [Toasty](https://github.com/GrenderG/Toasty) - The usual Toast, but with steroids
 * [VLayout](https://github.com/alibaba/vlayout) - Project vlayout is a powerful LayoutManager extension for RecyclerView, it provides a group of layouts for RecyclerView